DataDog/documentation/content/en/security/application_security/threats/protection.md

   text: "Application Security Management with Datadog"
 ---

-{{< callout btn_hidden="true" >}}
-  ASM Protect capabilities&mdash;IP blocking, user blocking, and suspicious request blocking (In-App WAF)&mdash;are in beta.
-If your service is running <a href="/agent/guide/how_remote_config_works/#enabling-remote-configuration">an Agent with Remote Configuration enabled and a tracing library version that supports it</a>, you can block attacks and attackers from the Datadog UI without additional configuration of the Agent or tracing libraries.
+<div class="alert alert-info"><strong>Beta: IP blocking, user blocking, and suspicious request blocking (In-App WAF)</strong><br>
+If your service is running <a href="/agent/guide/how_remote_config_works/#enabling-remote-configuration">an Agent with Remote Configuration enabled and a tracing library version that supports it</a>, you can block attacks and attackers from the Datadog UI without additional configuration of the Agent or tracing libraries.</div>
-{{< /callout >}}

 ## Overview